 As an employee of CP Management, Reightley had access to Remote Medical International’s Topside Assistance, a 24/7 telemedicine service that provides members with comprehensive medical advice and logistical support worldwide.

 “[RMI Medical Coordination Specialist] Teal Harbin didn’t miss a beat,” said Reightley.
 “She was very calm, collected, reassuring, and professional.
-I gave her the particulars, and she had a doctor from George Washington University (GWU) on the phone in under twenty seconds.”
+I gave her the particulars, and she had a board-certified doctor on the phone in under twenty seconds.”

 As a practicing paramedic, Harbin understands the importance of calm yet immediate action in the face of medical emergencies.
 According to Harbin, Reightley was undecided about seeking medical attention but the description of his symptoms detailed a major cardiac event, which caused Harbin to escalate the case to GWU.